The Bible has a lot to say about those salty drops that run down your cheeks. Here are fifteen truths you need to know about your tears.

 Are you tempted to believe God doesn’t see or care about your pain?
 If so, how does that line up with this truth from His Word?

-2. God has been known to change His mind as a result of our tears and prayers.
+3. God has been known to act as a result of our prayerful tears.

 “Go and say to Hezekiah, thus says the LORD, the God of David your father: I have heard your prayer; I have seen your tears.
 Behold, I will add fifteen years to your life” (Isa.
 38:5).